 - Make your water readily accessible.
-Keep a full pitcher in your fridge or on your counter at all times, recommends the Mayo Clinic.
+Keep a full pitcher in your fridge or on your counter at all times, the Mayo Clinic recommends.
 In some cases, people tend to just forget to drink water.
 But if it's always within eyesight, hydration will be less likely to slip your mind.

-- Keep track of your water intake.
+- Keep track of your fluid intake.
 Keep a little notepad or journal near your fridge or in your kitchen.
-You can also download an app such as Daily Water Tracker Reminder that will help you keep track of your cups consumed and can send you reminders when it's time for another sip.
+You can also download an app such as MyPlate or the Daily Water Tracker Reminder that will help you keep track of your cups consumed and can send you reminders when it's time for another sip.

 - Mayo Clinic: "Water: How Much Should You Drink Every Day?"